What is a Nutritionist?

 My education is not better or worse than that of a Registered Dietitian, it’s just different.
 The work I do is not meant to replace the work of an RD or other health professional.
 It is meant to compliment it.
 I have personally worked with RD’s in the past, and what they do is vastly different than what I do with my clients and how I approach health concerns.
 I have nothing but respect for the RD’s doing amazing work, it was just not the path for me!

 What is a holistic nutritionist?

-Why I took the unconventional path and became a holistic nutritionist
+Why I became a holistic nutritionist and health coach

-In short, I chose to study Holistic Nutrition because I wanted to learn how to heal my body.
-While I certainly learned a lot about health and the human body in college, there was a lot that was missing.
-I had professors who were dismissive of herbal medicine and acupuncture and did not believe we need to help our bodies detoxify (we do-especially those of use with specific conditions or chronic illness).
-These are two therapies that have completely changed my health and life and have been used and studied for thousands of years.
-I cannot speak more highly about them!
+In short, I chose to study Holistic Nutrition because I wanted to learn how to heal my own body.
+While I certainly learned a lot about health and the human body in college, there was a lot that was missing and so much I still wanted to learn.

 There are a lot of excellent doctors, RD’s and other medical professionals out there who understand the unique intricacies in the holistic body.
 I by no means want to point fingers at any one group of people.
 Unfortunately, there are also a lot of medical professionals who discount the complexity of the human body and the fact that there is so much we don’t know.